daskeyboard/daskeyboard-applet--monday.com/README_ENDUSER.md

 # monday.com

-This applet displays the activity of a choosen project.
+This applet notifies of any update on a chosen project.

 monday.com is a tool that simplifies the way teams work together - Manage workload, track projects, move work forward, communicate with people.